Younger women now earn at least as much or more than men in 22 metro areas

 But when you include all women who works full time and year-round, that number drops to 82 cents, according to the research, which tracked data from 2015 to 2019.
 That marks a small but steady improvement from a decade earlier, when women were making 77 cents to the dollar.

-The findings show that while the gender pay gap is narrowing for young women, common life events like child-rearing that occur they age present persistent obstacles to wage growth, said Richard Fry, a senior researcher at Pew who conducted the study.
+The findings show that while the gender pay gap is narrowing for young women, common life events such as child-rearing that occur as they age present persistent obstacles to wage growth, said Richard Fry, a senior researcher at Pew who conducted the study.

 “This is consistent with a finding that labor economists have well documented — that women suffer a penalty when they become a mom,” he said.